GIOVRUSSO/Control-Group-Code/Inverse_Data-Driven_Probabilistic_Optimal_Control/IHMCE_MaxEnt_Comparison/readme.md

 In the last section of the code we generate the plots in middle panel of Figure 2 of the manuscript.

 ### IHMCE_MaxEnt_Comparison
--Infinite Horizon Maximum Causal Entropy IRL:
+- Infinite Horizon Maximum Causal Entropy IRL:
 The first part of the code implements the maximum discounted causal Entropy (MDCE) Algorithm of the article 'Infinite Horizon Maximum Causal Entropy Inverse Reinforcement Learning'.
-We define the class for soft value iteration.
+We define the class for soft-value iteration with 0.9 set as the discount factor.
 We define the function to calculate the expected feature value of the policy with actual and the policy with estimated cost.
-We use the expected value feature functions to perform the optimisation using the gradient descent.
+To compute the expected feature value for the estimated cost we utilise Monte-Carlo sampling with a sample size of 100.
+We use the expected feature value functions to optimise the corresponding feature weights using gradient descent.

+- Maximum Causal Entropy IRL:
+The Second part of the code implements the Algorithm of the article 'Maximum Entropy Inverse Reinforcement Learning'.
+We replace the backward pass of the MaxEnt algorithm with value iteration and define the class for value iteration with 0.9 set as the discount factor.
+We define the function to calculate the expected feature value of the policy with actual and the policy with estimated cost.
+To compute the expected feature value for the estimated cost we utilise Monte-Carlo sampling with a sample size of 100.
+We use the expected feature value functions to optimise the corresponding feature weights using gradient descent.